 If you enjoy the great outdoors and adventure, Belize has a lot to offer.
 Discover interesting and intriguing things to do in Belize by reading on.

 Language, culture, and cuisine all represent Belize’s true multiculturalism.

-Although English is the official language, Kriol, Spanish, Maya, and Garifuna are all widely spoken.
+Although English is the official language, Kriol, Spanish, Maya, and Garifuna are widely spoken.

-Recent immigration groups like the Chinese and, interestingly enough, the Mennonites, together with retired Americans and Canadians, add to Belize’s diversity, making this lovely country unique.
+Recent immigration groups like the Chinese and, interestingly enough, the Mennonites, retired Americans, and Canadians add to Belize’s diversity, making this lovely country unique.